Google to invest $13 billion in new US offices, data centers

 Google said it spent more than $9 billion on similar expansions across the country last year.

-Google did not give an exact number of employees it expects to hire as a result of the 2019 expansions, but said it would be in the “tens of thousands.”
+Google did not give an exact number of employees it expects to hire as a result of the 2019 expansions, but said it would be “tens of thousands” of full-time workers.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.